Maltese nationality law: Early modern period and colonial era

 British subject status was standardised as a common nationality across the Empire and its Dominions with passage of the British Nationality and Status of Aliens Act 1914.
 Although Malta was granted self-governance in 1921, nationality and naturalisation remained under the jurisdiction of the imperial government as reserved matters.
 Areas of public policy that were deemed to be reserved matters could not be changed under local legislation but only by Westminster.

-The 1914 regulations codified the doctrine of coverture into imperial nationality law, where a woman's consent to marry a foreigner was also assumed to be intent to denaturalise; British women who married foreign men automatically lost their British nationality.
+The 1914 regulations codified the doctrine of coverture into imperial nationality law, under which a woman's consent to marry a foreigner was also assumed to be intent to denaturalise; British women who married foreign men automatically lost their British nationality.
 A wife married to a husband who lost his British subject status was able to exceptionally retain British nationality by declaration.
-British-born widows or divorcées who had lost their British nationality through marriage could reacquire that status without meeting residence requirements after dissolution or termination of their marriages.
+British-born widows or divorcées who had lost their British nationality through marriage could reacquire that status without meeting residence requirements after their marriage ended.

 Imperial nationality law was comprehensively reformed in 1948.
 The British Nationality Act 1948 redefined British subject to mean any citizen of the United Kingdom, its colonies, or other Commonwealth countries.
 Commonwealth citizen was first defined in this Act to have the same meaning.
-While previously all subjects of the Empire held a common status through allegiance to the Crown, each Commonwealth country under the reformed system became responsible for legislating their own nationality laws and would maintain a common status by voluntary agreement among all the member states.
+While previously all subjects of the Empire held a common status through allegiance to the Crown, each Commonwealth country under the reformed system became responsible for legislating its own nationality laws and would maintain a common status by voluntary agreement among all the member states.
 British subjects under the previous meaning who held that status on 1 January 1949 because of a connection with the United Kingdom or a remaining colony (including Malta) became Citizens of the United Kingdom and Colonies (CUKC).
 The 1948 Act also repealed marital denaturalisation; women who married foreign men no longer lost British nationality upon marriage.